patelpurvip/SQL-HR-dummydata/README.md

 1. Consult [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/latest/core/engines.html#postgresql) for more information.
 2. Create a histogram to visualize the most common salary ranges for employees.
 3. Create a bar chart of average salary by title.

+> Before running the code in the jupyter notebook, you will need to create a file entitled config.py to access the local Postgres database, with two lines of content, as follows:

+> user = "YOUR USERNAME HERE"

+> password = "YOUR PASSWORD HERE"

 ### Bonus Analysis
 The bonus exercise is housed in the `SQLAlchemy-Additional-Analysis` file.
 The analysis generated the following visualizations: